 The summer heat may have begun to wane, but southern hospitality in Savannah is as warm as it ever was.
 Fall is a great time of year to visit Georgia’s first city; there’s a bunch of great outdoor events and festivals that take place each year in and around the city.
 Here are some of the most popular things to do in Savannah during the fall.

 If you love the smooth rhythms of jazz, Savannah is the place to be in late September.
-The ever-popular Savannah Jazz Festival takes place at the Habersham Village Shops under the outdoor tent.
+A popular fall thing to do, Savannah Jazz Festival takes place at the Habersham Village Shops under the outdoor tent.
 Sit back, relax and enjoy smooth Jazz performances by a variety of talented musicians.
 Free concerts will also take place at Forsyth Park on the bandstand, in Savannah’s beautiful historic district.
 Get your tickets and find out more by visiting savannahjazzfest.com.

 Opa!
 The Savannah Greek Festival has been running for more than 60 years!
 Join the fun during the second weekend in October at St. Paul’s Hellenic Center.
 Indulge in homemade Greek foods, drinks and desserts.
 Enjoy Greek dancing featuring adult and child dancing troupes, a market offering Greek cheeses, olives, grape leaves, coffee, as well as crafts, jewelry, and clothing and live music everyday.
 This special three-day festival is a favorite among locals and visitors.
 A $2 donation is requested.

 Shiver me timbers, calling all swashbucklers!
-For loads of fun on Columbus Day Weekend, head to Tybee Island for their infamous Pirate Fest.
+For loads of fall fun on Columbus Day Weekend, head to Tybee Island for their infamous Pirate Fest.
 From live music, the exuberant pirate parade, a thieves market featuring souvenirs, pirate wares, costumes, arts and crafts and more, your gang of pirates young and old with have an unforgettable time.
-The event kicks off with the Buccaneer Ball at the Original Crab Shack, with live entertainment, costume contests, great food and drink and the crowning of the King and Queen.
+This Savannah fall thing to do kicks off with the Buccaneer Ball at the Original Crab Shack, with live entertainment, costume contests, great food and drink and the crowning of the King and Queen.

 In October, head to Forsyth Park for one of the most popular events of the year.
 The Shalom Y’all Jewish Food Festival draws thousands of people each year with its delicious potato latkes, blintzes, deli sandwiches, fresh Challah, kosher hot dogs, brisket and much more.
 This mouth-watering event also includes live music, dance and puppet shows.
 Sample Jewish cuisine and enjoy the magnificent scenery at Forsyth Park, one of Savannah’s most beloved landmarks.
 Admission to the event is free.